 The Reunite editor automatically saves your changes as you make edits to your files.

-Reunite includes a live preview pane where you can view your changes as you make them in the editor.
+Reunite includes a webview pane where you can view your changes as you make them in the editor.

-You can also preview how all of your changes will look in a sample build before you push your changes to the production build.
+Preview how your changes look in a sample build before publishing to production.

-The Webview live preview pane allows you to view formatting updates to be sure they render as you expect before you publish.
+The Webview pane shows formatting updates to ensure they render correctly before you publish.

-Also, you can change the view to meet your needs.
-For instance, if you want to see how the main landing page renders on mobile screens.
-See Use the Webview to learn more about the options you have when using this live preview pane.
+Change the view to meet your needs, such as seeing how the landing page renders on mobile screens.
+See Use the Webview to learn more about the options you have when using this webview pane.

 Reunite creates deployment previews for all branches that have an open pull request.
 The deployment preview includes all changes you have committed to your branch.